Grégory Lorenzi

 Grégory Lorenzi (born 17 December 1983) is a French former professional football defender.
 During his professional career, he played in particular for Stade Brestois 29. and for SSV Jahn Regensburg.
 At the end of the 2015–16 season, he became sports director at Brest.

+Lorenzi was appointed sporting director of Olympique de Marseille on 28 May 2026, joining the club ahead of the 2026–27 season following his departure from Stade Brestois 29.
+Marseille officially confirmed his appointment after weeks of reports linking him with the role, as the club underwent a restructuring of its sporting hierarchy following the departure of former sporting director Medhi Benatia.